FOLahey/miyoo/README.md

 #### Acquiring ROMs
 I am fairly certain it is illegal to directly point you to where to download ROMs, but most ROMs are considered to be abandonware, so they are fairly available.
 Googling the game you want and ROM should lead you to a myriad of websites.
 Many ROMs are featured in the Internet Archive, and likewise, there is a Lair owned by a guy whose name is a text editor for Linux that has a good selection of games available.
 Download these games and sync them to their appropriate directories inside the ROMs directory.
 FC=Famicom=NES, SFC=Super Famicom=Super Nintendo

+#### ROM Hacks
+There is a wild world out there these days.
+For decades, people have been hacking ROMs.
+But recently, people have gotten really good at working with the decompiled assets of games of the past.
+The genius programmers of the world are taking assets from existing games and are using them to improve existing games, removing bugs and adding in Quality of Life additions.
+Some people are even creating entire new games using existing assetts, like a Pokemon game where you play as Team Rocket against the anime's protagonist.
+Many of these ROM hacks are available to be tracked on RetroAchievements as well.